drewverlee/clojure-cloud-formation/README.md

 (aws.iam/role {:role-name "hi"})
 ```

-know with clj-kondo on this kind of thing in your editor:
+now with clj-kondo on this kind of thing in your editor:

 ```clojure
 (aws.iam/role {:role-name ["hi"]})